deltaquebec/sentiment_imdb_reviews/README.md

 earlystopper = EarlyStopping(monitor='val_loss', patience= 2, verbose=1)
 ```

-Since we are interested in loss, accuracy, F1 scores, and training time, we save empty arrays such that those values may be accessed across all epochs.
+Since we are interested in loss, accuracy, F1 scores, misclassification rate, and training time, we save empty arrays such that those values may be accessed across all epochs.
 We loop through ten values for epoch 1 through 10 and train our model by using the "fit" method.
 We want to see how our model works on individual predictions on test examples, so we ask it to predict the sentiment, from which we can get confusion matrix values.
 Results are reported for each epoch.

 ```
 loss = []
 acc = []
 f1one = []
 f1onemic = []
+misr = []
 time = []

 for i in epochs: